There’s a reason that Kawasaki have won the last six (yeah, six!) WSBK titles – and it’s not just because of the bloke(s) sitting on top...

 Tech– Kawasaki have gone to town on the new ZX-10 range, gifting it a Bosch IMU, which includes a bundle of new features such as integrated riding modes, Electronic Cruise Control and even a TFT dash that will connect to your smartphone.
 This goes alongside their raft of rider aids, which include everything you’d expect from a range-topping litre sports bike.

 Limited to 500 units worldwide, the new RR is Kawasaki’s track focused homologation weapon.
-It essentially has everything on the R, and more; as standard, it has that recognisable lime green colour colour scheme and single seat unit, alongside a few other bits to help out on track, including a slightly tweaked engine with a higher rev limit, Pankl titanium connecting rods and lightweight Marchesini forged wheels.Enjoy more Fast Bikes reading in the four-weekly magazine.
+It essentially has everything on the R, and more; as standard, it has that recognisable lime green colour colour scheme and single seat unit, alongside a few other bits to help out on track, including a slightly tweaked engine with a higher rev limit, Pankl titanium connecting rods and lightweight Marchesini forged wheels.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.